biolab/orange3/doc/development/source/tutorial-cont.rst

    :start-after: start-snippet-1
    :end-before: end-snippet-1

-Widget defines one input and one output channel.
-For input, this is a *Data* channel, accepting objects of the type :class:`Orange.data.Table` and specifying that :func:`set_data` method will be used to handle them.
-For now, we will use a single output channel called "Sampled Data", which will be of the same type (:class:`Orange.data.Table`).
+The widget defines an input channel "Data" and an output channel called "Sampled Data".
+Both will carry tokens of the type :class:`Orange.data.Table`.

-Notice that the types of the channels are specified by a class;
-you can use any class here, but if your widgets need to talk with other widgets in Orange, you will need to check which classes are used there.
-Luckily, and as one of the main design principles, there are just a few channel types that current Orange widgets are using.
+In the code, we will refer to the signals as `Inputs.data` and `Outputs.sample`.

+Channels can carry tokens of arbitrary types.
+However, the purpose of widgets is to talk with other widgets, so as one of the main design principles we try to maximize the flexibility of widgets by minimizing the number of different channel types.
+Do not invent new signal types before checking whether you cannot reuse the existing.

 As our widget won't display anything apart from some info, we will place the two labels in the control area and surround it with the box